mattsegura/blackbox-talk-to-figma-mcp/DRAGME.md

 ```
 ```

-### Step B.3: Follow README Setup in Cursor
+### Step B.3: Follow README Setup in Blackbox

-**📖 CRITICAL FOR AI AGENTS**: Ask the AI assistant in Cursor to read and execute the README:
+**📖 CRITICAL FOR AI AGENTS**: Ask the AI assistant in Blackbox to read and execute the README:

 ```
 Please read the @readme.md file and help me set up this project by following the installation instructions step by step.